Reinforz/Nishan/packages/endpoints/README.md

 </p>

 <p align="center"><b>
-A package to expose all notion query and mutation endpoints and for caching response</b></p>
+A package to expose all notion query and mutation endpoints</b></p>